TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserTraverseSystemGroup"></a>
 # **graphUserTraverseSystemGroup**
-> List&lt;GraphObjectWithPaths&gt; graphUserTraverseSystemGroup(userId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphUserTraverseSystemGroup(userId, contentType, accept, limit, skip, xOrgId)

 List the System Groups bound to a User